Khloe Kardashian Reveals The One Thing She Can’t Wait For Baby True To Do

 Many moms find themselves experiencing many of the same things that Khloe discusses about mothering True each day, and they appreciate the fact that somebody with her range of social influence brings attention to both the trials and triumphs of motherhood.

-Khloe certainly hasn’t had an easy time of this significant life change with the reported cheating of her boyfriend and True’s father, Tristan Thompson’s cheating making headlines in the days before she gave birth to her little girl.
-For now, the Kardashian has stayed in Cleveland with Tristan while they both raise their baby together.
+Khloe certainly hasn’t had an easy time of this significant life change with the reported cheating of her boyfriend and True’s father, Tristan Thompson, making headlines in the days before she gave birth to her little girl.
+For now, Kardashian has stayed in Cleveland with Tristan while they both raise their baby together.

 Keep up with Khloe Kardashian and her family when the season premiere of Keeping Up With the Kardashians airs on Sunday night, June 17, at 9 p.m. on E!
 Network.